Girl of Pisaq adorned in traditional attire and cantuta flowers, Sacred Valley.

 Exchanging currency

-In the cities, you can use dollars to purchase anything and take the change in U.S. or the local currency.
+In the cities, you can use dollars to purchase anything and take the change in U.S. or local currency.
 The exception is buying textiles or other crafts in the countryside.
-Artisans may only be able to accept small-denomination bills of the local currency (equivalent to no more than $5 or $10).
+Artisans may be able to accept only small-denomination bills of the local currency (equivalent to no more than $5 or $10).
 If you have reason to do so, you can change your dollars at the airport, in most banks and in casas de cambio (private money exchange offices), but the most competitive rates are offered by traders on the street, a fine example of the free market at work.
-Ask your guide for assistance to avoid the rare possibility of being cheated or given counterfeit bills.
+Ask your guide for assistance in order to avoid the rare possibility of being cheated or given counterfeit bills.

 Cash